Don Airey: 1970s work

 In 1971 he moved to London and joined Cozy Powell's band Hammer.
 In 1975 he joined Jon Hiseman's highly influential jazz rock band Colosseum II, along with Gary Moore, Neil Murray, Mike Starrs and later John Mole.
-They made three albums and also formed the core band for Andrew Lloyd Webber's album Variations, based on variations on a theme by Paganini.
+They made three albums and also formed the core band for Andrew Lloyd Webber's album Variations, a set of variations on a theme by Paganini.
 Don worked on several albums with solo artists and was a session musician on the 1978 Black Sabbath album Never Say Die!
 Soon after, he joined guitarist Ritchie Blackmore's band, Rainbow, and featured on Gary Moore's solo debut Back on the Streets.
 With Rainbow he contributed to two hit albums, Down to Earth and Difficult to Cure.

 1980s work

 After leaving Rainbow in 1981, Airey joined with Ozzy Osbourne for a three-year stint where he helped with the albums Bark at the Moon and Speak of the Devil.
 He also played on the Diary of a Madman Tour from 1981 to 1982 and appears on Blizzard of Ozz and was also the only witness to Randy Rhoads's death.
 Airey joined Jethro Tull in 1987 for their tour in support of Crest of a Knave.
 The same year also saw the release of Whitesnake's multi-platinum Whitesnake, on which Airey played keyboards.
 Soon after he quit the band to record the solo album K2 – Tales of Triumph and Tragedy.
 In it he plays with Gary Moore and Keith Airey – guitars, Cozy Powell – drums, Laurence Cottle – bass, Chris (Hamlet) Thompson, Colin Blunstone, Mel Galley, and Genki Hitomi – vocals.